RainyCityCoder/freebikefinder/README.md

   - To make life easier on yourself, installing nodemon with `npm install --save-dev nodemon` will allow hot-restarts of your server as you change the code
 - If you're using MongoDB, install the MongoDB Node driver with `npm install mongodb@4.8.1` in the root project directory (earlier versions may not work)

+The front end may be run with `npm start` from the `./app` directory.

 You may run the back-end service with one or more of the following terminal commands, from the root of the project.

 - `npm run startDev` (nodemon must be installed)